Chery E5 vs GWM ORA 5

 The Chery E5 uses a Electric producing 155kW and 288Nm of torque, sent through a auto to a FWD layout.
 It covers the 0-100km/h sprint in 7.9 seconds.

 The Chery E5 has the clear power advantage at 155kW vs 150kW.
+In the real-world sprint, the Chery E5 is 0.1s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort